divyam1408/Clustering-Visualizer/README.md

 ![image](https://user-images.githubusercontent.com/17786795/128590679-cd0025e8-6d4d-4c37-9b37-e3cbc32a7ad0.png)

+HOW TO RUN DIFFERRNT ALGORITHMS ON CREATED DATASET?

 At any stage after the algorithm has finished if u wish to run another algorithm on the same dataset, just press r key it will reset your screen with original datapoints and run the desired algorithm.